jetbrains-academy/introduction_to_python/Modules and packages/Import module/task.md

 Modules in Python are simply Python files with the `.py` extension containing Python definitions and statements.
 Modules are imported from other modules using the `import` keyword and the file name without the extension `.py`.
-The first time a module is loaded into a running Python script, it is initialized by executing the code in the module once.

 Let's say you wrote a script called `my_funcs.py` with a bunch of functions (`func1`, `func2` etc.).
 Now, if you want to use those in another script that in placed in the same directory,